timothyhull/breadpool-self-eval/docs/index.md

                 - I will occasionally be slow to indicate that a player completed their penalty service.
             - I lack experience and practice with:
                 - PLT/ePLT recording of non-player expulsions.
-                - The separate roles of Penalty Tracking and Lineup Tracking.
+                - The separate roles of PT and LT.

     ??? clipboard "PW-Specific :material-cursor-default-click:"